SoftwareAG/c8y-docs/content/edge/configuration-bundle/updating-domain-and-certificate.md

 ---
 weight: 35
-title: Updating the domain name and SSL certificate
+title: Changing the domain name
 layout: redirect
 ---

-After the installation, you can update the domain name of your Edge appliance.
+After the installation, you can change the domain name of your Edge appliance.
 You must always have a supporting license file and an SSL certificate for your domain name that is configured.
-If the validity of the certificate expires, you must upload a new certificate.
-You can update the domain name and upload the certificate using the GUI and REST APIs.
+You can change the domain name using the GUI and REST APIs.

->**Important:** Before you update the domain name, see the [Domain name validation for Edge license key generation](/edge/installation/#domain-name-validation-for-edge-license-key-generation).
+>**Important:** Before you change the domain name, see the [Domain name validation for Edge license key generation](/edge/installation/#domain-name-validation-for-edge-license-key-generation).

-### Updating the domain name and SSL certificate using the GUI
+### Changing the domain name using the GUI

 1. Log in to the {{< management-tenant >}}.